 - Complete one academic year as a full-time student.

-- Get work that directly relates to a course that you are currently in your major.
+- Be offered work that directly relates to a course that you are currently in your major.
 A course in your minor is not eligible.
 The work must be:

 - An internship or practicum that is required for all students in your program, or

-- Work experience that is strongly recommended in a particular course
+- Practical training/work experience that is directly related to a particular course within your major, or

 - Get approval from your academic advisor and OISS.
 OISS will only authorize CPT for the semester you take the course.